sidbmw/Python-Interactive-Image-Filters/L5_6_README.txt

 License:

 MIT License

-Copyright (c) 2019 Siddharth Natamai, Leanne Matamoros, Nathan Gomes, Malak Abdou
+Copyright (c) [2019] [Siddharth Natamai, Malak Abdou, Nathan Gomes, Malak Abdou]

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+Permission is hereby granted, after paying a charge of $5, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell